Arethusa - Mara

 Page 1/2 of 6 Death names.

 Arethusa 1 ..
 Greek mythology: Arethusa was a nymph pursued by a river god, who was changed by Artemis into a stream to avoid a fate worse than death.
-Unusual as a given name.
+A scarce name for children.

 Cassiopeia 2 ..
 According to legend, both mother and daughter were placed among the stars after death, and there are constellations named after them.
-Uncommon as a girls' name.
+Cassiopeia is uncommonly used as a women's name.
 [Cassiopia, Kassiopia, ..
 1 more]

 Ernestine▼ 3 ..
-Derived fr.
+Source fr.
 Old German word.
 "Battle to the death."
-A name suitable for both sexes.
-Ernestine has faded in favor as a girls' name over the years since 1920.
-The variation Earnestine is prevalent as a variant form of Ernestine. ..
+Ernestine has waned in popularity as a name for girls over the years since 1920.
+Also suitable as a boys' name.
+The form Ernestina is widely used as a version of this name. ..
 [Earnestine, Ernaline, Ernesta, Ernestyna, Ernice, ..
 4 more]

 Hafsa 4 ..
 Name of a seventh-century person chosen, after Muhammad's death, to be the keeper of the first written copy of the Koran.
-Infrequently used as a baby name.
+Hafsa is irregularly used as a feminine name.
 [Hafsah, Hafza]

-Mara 5 ..
+Mara▲ 5 ..
 Biblical: Naomi claimed the name Mara as an expression of grief after the deaths of her husband Elimelech and sons Mahlon and Chilion ..
-Mara is commonly occurring (Top 22%) as a women's name, and it occurs often (Top 14%) as a surname according to the US Census.
-The form Mari is popular as a variation of Mara.
+The name Mara has become progressively more popular with parents.
+See also Mirra.
 [Mahra, Maralina, Maraline, Marra, ..
 3 more]

-Summary of all Death names (and their variants) for girls.
+Summary of all Death names (and variants) for girls.

 [Arethusa - Mara]